 Were you hired prior to June 30 of the current year?

-If yes, please complete the RNUA form for the current academic year and submit it to your supervisor for approval.
-You will need to complete the form again as part of the annual RNUA process in September.
+If yes, please complete the RNUA for the current academic year.
+You will need to submit the RNUA again as part of the annual RNUA process in September.

 Were you hired between July 1 and August 15?

-If yes, please complete the RNUA form for the upcoming academic year and submit it to your supervisor for approval.
-You do not need to complete another form in September unless there has been a change in your activities.
+If yes, please complete the RNUA for the upcoming academic year.
+You do not need to submit another RNUA in September unless there has been a change in your activities.

 Were you hired after August 16?